-Museu de Arte Moderna, Rio de Janeiro: It's impossible to miss the MAM.
+- Museu de Arte Moderna, Rio de Janeiro: It's impossible to miss the MAM.
 It's a long, large, rectangular building lofted off the ground by an arcade of concrete struts, giving the structure the appearance of an airplane wing.
 Inside are walls of solid plate glass that welcome in both city and sea.
 Displays present the best of contemporary art from Brazil and Latin America.
 See p.
-256.

-• Museo Arqueológico Padre Le Paige, San Pedro de Atacama: This little museum will come as an unexpected surprise for its wealth of indigenous artifacts, such as "Miss Chile," a leathered mummy whose skin, teeth, and hair are mostly intact, as well as a display of skulls that show the creepy ancient custom of cranial deformation practiced by the elite as a status symbol.
-The Atacama Desert is the driest in the world, and this climate has produced some of the best-preserved artifacts in Latin America, on view here.
+244. - Museo Arqueológico Padre Le Paige, San Pedro de Atacama: This little museum will come as an unexpected surprise for its wealth of indigenous artifacts, although the museum's famous mummies have been taken off display due to ethical questions.
+Still, considering that the Atacama Desert is the driest in the world, this climate has produced some of the best-preserved artifacts in Latin America, on view here.
 See p.
-437.

-- Fundación Guayasamín, Quito: Quito is most famous for being a city of historical wonders.
-But this modern art museum proves that the city is also moving forward.
-Oswaldo Guayasamín is one of Ecuador's best-known modern artists, and this museum has an impressive collection of his oftenchaotic work.
-He used his art to express his hatred for the totalitarian regimes of many Latin American countries in the 1970s.
-His work is extremely moving and powerful.
+413. - Museo del Oro, Bogotá: With over 20,000 pieces of gold, the Museo del Oro offers the largest collection of its kind in the world, providing a visual history of Colombia and Latin America from the pre-Columbian era to the Spanish conquest.
+Taking a guided tour of the museum is one of the best ways to learn about the indigenous groups that inhabited modern-day Colombia before the arrival of the Spaniards.
+Whatever you do, don't leave Bogotá without visiting the top-floor gold room, a dazzling display of 8,000 pieces of gold.
 See p.
-505. - Museo de la Nación, Lima: Lima is the museum capital of Peru, and the National Museum traces the art and history of the earliest inhabitants to the Inca Empire, the last before colonization by the Spaniards.
-In well-organized, chronological exhibits, it covers the country's unique architecture (including scale models of most major ruins in Peru) as well as ceramics and textiles.
+479.

+- Fundación Guayasamín, Quito: Oswaldo Guayasamín was Ecuador's greatest and most famous modern artist.
+His striking large paintings, murals, and sculptures had an impact on artists across Latin America and around the world.
+This extensive museum displays both his own work and pieces from his collection.
+Combined with the neighboring Capilla del Hombre, this is a must-see for any art lover or Latin American history buff.
 See p.
-583. - Monasterio de Santa Catalina and Museo Santuarios Andinos, Arequipa: The Convent of Santa

-Catalina, founded in 1579, is the greatest religious monument in Peru.
-More than a convent, it's an extraordinary and evocative small village, with Spanish-style cobblestone streets, passageways, plazas, and cloisters, where more than 200 sequestered nuns once lived (only a handful remain).
+538. - Museo de la Nación, Lima: Lima is the museum capital of Peru, and the National Museum traces the art and history of the earliest inhabitants to the Inca Empire, the last before colonization by the Spaniards.
+In wellorganized, chronological exhibits, it covers the country's unique architecture (including scale models of most major ruins in Peru) as well as ceramics and textiles.
+See p.
+636. - Monasterio de Santa Catalina and Museo Santuarios Andinos, Arequipa: The Convent of Santa Catalina, founded in 1579, is the greatest religious monument in Peru.
+More than a convent, it's an extraordinary and evocative small village, with Spanishstyle cobblestone streets, passageways, plazas, and cloisters, where more than 200 sequestered nuns once lived (only a handful remain).
 Down the street at the Museo Santuarios Andinos is a singular exhibit: Juanita, the Ice Maiden of Ampato.
-A 13- or 14-year-old girl sacrificed in the 1500s by Inca priests high on a volcano at more than 6,000m (20,000 ft.), "Juanita" was discovered in almost perfect condition in 1995.
+A 13- or 14-year-old girl sacrificed in the 1500s by Inca priests high on a volcano at 6,380m (20,926 ft.), "Juanita" was discovered in almost perfect condition in 1995.
 See p.
-648 and p.
-649.

-• Museo de Arte Contemporáneo de Sofía Imber, Caracas: Occupying 13 rooms spread out through the labyrinthine architecture of Caracas's Parque Central, the permanent collection here features a small but high-quality collection of singular works by such modern masters as Picasso, Red Grooms, Henry Moore, Joan Miró, and Francis Bacon, as well as a good representation of the conceptual works of Venezuelan star Jesús Soto.
+705 and p.
+706. - Museo de Arte Contemporáneo de Sofía Imber, Caracas: Occupying 13 rooms spread out through the labyrinthine architecture of Caracas's Parque Central, the permanent collection here features a small but highquality collection of singular works by such modern masters as Picasso, Red Grooms, Henry Moore, Joan Miró, and Francis Bacon, as well as a good representation of the conceptual works of Venezuelan star Jesús Soto.
 See p.
-706.
+763.